Italy · tool

 Health & Safety

-- SunscreenEssentialThe coastal sun can be intense, even on cloudy days.
+- SunscreenEssentialThe sun can be intense, especially when exposed on trails and by the sea.

 Destination-specific tips